sal55/langs/compilec.md

 ### Type declaration syntax
-This is famous for being convoluted, fortunately parsing it is easier than writing it or reading it (have I really just said that?!)
+This is famous for being convoluted, fortunately parsing it is easier than writing it or reading it (about which other languages can that be said?)

 Well, apart from the fiddly aspects of reading a type that might be (1) self-contained, as in a cast, or parameter with no name; (2) wrapped around a name; (3) spread out in three parts as in a normal declaration:
 ````